 Transfer printing – This involves using a heat press machine to transfer a design from a heat press paper to the t-shirt surface.
 Transfer printing allows for intricate designs to be printed easily – however, it is time-consuming and not suitable for all fabrics.

 Direct-To-Garment (DTG) printing –This involves using an inkjet machine to print the design onto the t-shirt surface directly.
-DTG printing enables printing high-quality, detailed images, but the bulky nature of the machine and the high cost of the inks used to make it an expensive technique that is hard to scale.
+DTG printing enables printing high-quality, detailed images.
+If you opt for this option, consider top-quality options such as the Epson Surecolor F2100 direct to garment, which is worth the investment and can even be financed.

 Embroidery – This involves the use of sewing techniques to stitch designs onto a t-shirt.
 This allows for much more long-lasting designs than any printing options.
 However, it is time-consuming and limits the possibilities in terms of colors and designs.